 What other medications may interact with deutetrabenazine?

-Deutetrabenazine should not be taken with or within 2 weeks of taking monoamine oxidase inhibitors (MAOIs), as these medications can increase side effects and decrease the effectiveness of valbenazine.
+Deutetrabenazine should not be taken with or within 2 weeks of taking monoamine oxidase inhibitors (MAOIs) or within 20 days of taking reserpine, as these medications can increase side effects and decrease the effectiveness of deutetrabenazine.
 MAOIs include phenelzine (Nardil®), tranylcypromine (Parnate®), isocarboxazid (Marplan®), and selegiline (Emsam®).

 The following medications may increase the levels and effects of deutetrabenazine:

-- The antidepressants paroxetine (Paxil®) and fluoxetine (Prozac®)
+- The antidepressants paroxetine (Paxil®), fluoxetine (Prozac®), quinidine (Quinate®), and bupropion (Wellbutrin®)

 - Some antiviral medications asunaprevir (Sunvepra®), darunavir (Prezista®), antibiotics such as minocycline (Minocin®)

 The following medications may decrease the levels and effects of deutetrabenazine:

 Using deutetrabenazine with antipsychotics, tricyclic antidepressants, certain heart medications, and antibiotics may increase the risk of developing irregular heart rhythms.